rotationalio/ensign/docs/content/eventing/glossary.md

 In order to write or read data from an underlying data system (like a database or event stream), you need a client to connect to the data system and interact with it as needed (such as reading and writing data).
 This connection often looks something like `conn = DBConnection(credentials)`, and after creating the `conn` variable, subsequent lines of code can leverage it to perform the kinds of data interactions you wish to make.

 To establish a client in Ensign you need an [API key](#api-key).
-If you add your `ClientID` and `ClientSecret` credentials to your bash profile, you can do the following and Ensign will read the credentials from your environment variables.
+By default Ensign will read credentials from the `ENSIGN_CLIENT_ID` and `ENSIGN_CLIENT_SECRET` environment variables.
+If you include these in your bash profile, you can connect to Ensign with the following without having to specify your credentials in code.

 ```golang
 package main